Medi-Cal Eligibility

 The individual fails to respond to the request for information or does not provide the necessary information/verification within the required time frames listed below, Evaluate for other Medi-Cal program eligibility without the additional information/verification (i.e., Property Waiver Program).

 Note: MC 355 is used to request additional information/verification if the EW cannot make an accurate Medi-Cal eligibility determination through the “ex parte” process.
 The MC 355 is NOT used in place of the MC 210 RV or the SAWS 2 Plus.
-Completion of an MC 210 RV is required for CalWORKs cases discontinued for failure to complete annual reinvestigation.
+Completion of an MC 210 RV is required for CalWORKs cases discontinued for failure to complete the annual redetermination.
 Completion of the SAWS 2 Plus is required at intake to conduct an "ex parte" review.

 Exhausting All Avenues of Eligibility